jbrough/leucine/README.md

 other than ubiquitous `fasta` files, the format that all biological sequence information is shared in.

-Flat files are faster to read than a database, and can be searched witout any pre-indexing.
+Flat files are faster to read than a database, and can be searched without any pre-indexing.

 To get working instantly with single files containing hundreds of millions of